Retired Banker Credits Global Volunteers for Enriching His Career Path

 One common element among my trips with Global Volunteers is the fact that all three countries I volunteered in were in the process of making the transition from a planned economy to a market economy.
 Russia had just abandoned Communism and was on a new path, not knowing where it would lead.
 Vietnam was making progress toward a market economy, but still under the control of the Communist Party.
 Cuba has not yet made a full commitment to a market economy because the Communist Party cannot entirely abandon its ideology.

 As a result, I can say that Global Volunteers had a far greater impact on my career than just the overseas experience it provided.
-I actually changed careers following my first trip overseas with Global Volunteers.
+I actually changed careers based on these very positive and affirming experiences with Global Volunteers.